akka/akka/akka-docs-dev/rst/java/stream-rate.rst

 When a fast producer can not be informed to slow down by backpressure or some other signal, conflate might be useful to combine elements from a producer until a demand signal comes from a consumer.

-Below is an example snippet that summarizes fast stream of elements to a standart deviation, mean and count of elements that have arrived  while the stats have been calculated.
+Below is an example snippet that summarizes fast stream of elements to a standard deviation, mean and count of elements that have arrived  while the stats have been calculated.

 .. includecode:: ../../../akka-samples/akka-docs-java-lambda/src/test/java/docs/stream/RateTransformationDocTest.java#conflate-summarize